karentzos/Git-Intro-by-Google-Coursera/README.md

 D. In order to COMMIT it use the command git commit -m "your message" and then the command : git push origin master/main

+E. Use "git config -l" in order to check our current configuration.